evantoh/weather/README.md

 ## Overview
-This is an API built with Django Rest Framework, and allows to retrieve real time weather data for any location acreoss cities from a third  party API called Open Weather (http://api.weatherapi.com/v1).
+This is an API built with Django Rest Framework, and allows to retrieve real time weather data for any location across cities from a third  party API called Open Weather (https://www.weatherapi.com/).

 The API support GET requests in the following endpoint: <strong> /api/locations/{city}/?days={number_of_days}</strong>.

 where the variable "city" is a string.
-Example: London, and the variable "number_of_days" is the number of days  for forecasting e.g 10
+Example: Nairobi, and the variable "number_of_days" is the number of days to forecast e.g 10